italiangrid/storm/release-notes/StoRM-v1.11.9.md

 rfcs:
 - id: STOR-280
   title: used-space.ini can be used to initialize quota managed storage areas
-- id: STOR-474
+- id: STOR-471
-  title: Change LCMAPS logging setup in StoRM
+  title: Streamline LCAS/LCMAPS configuration for the StoRM Backend and gridftp
 - id: STOR-782
   title: Check storm-info-provider exit code in order to block yaim execution in case of error
 - id: STOR-789